-Historically, Greek-letter organizations were founded on the principles of academic success and camaraderie.
+Historically, Fraterntity and Sorority organizations were founded on the principles of academic success and camaraderie.
 Today is no different.
 Members realize that academic achievement is the main priority of Westminster students.
-Greek-letter organizations continue to strive for academic excellence and promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.
+Fraterntity and Sorority organizations continue to strive for academic excellence and promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.
 Chapter members know the importance of helping new students to adjust to college academics.

 Individual chapters elect officers to manage the day-to-day operations of the organization.
 These officers are assisted by college alumni as well as members of the Westminster faculty, administration, or staff who volunteer as advisors.
 Each chapter is also responsible to report with their national organization, which offers support, advice, and direction through paid professional staff and regional volunteers.
-At Westminster College, the Vice President for Student Affairs and a faculty adviser serve as the primary contacts and advisors for the fraternity community.
-The Associate Dean of Student Affairs serves as the primary contact for sorority life.
-These three individuals also serve as advisors for the Interfraternity Council (IFC) and Collegiate Panhellenic Council.
+At Westminster College, The Assistant Dean of Student Affairs serves as the primary contact for the Fraternity and Sorority Life community, Panhellenic Council and Interfraternity Council.
 These governance councils are comprised of the executive leadership of each fraternity and sorority, respectively, represented at the College.
-IFC and Panhellenic Council promotes educational, service, and extracurricular events; manages recruitment efforts; and establishes policies and procedures to create greater understanding, cohesion and continuity among the four national fraternities and five national sororities at the College.
+Interfraternity Council and Panhellenic Council promotes educational, service, and extracurricular events; manages recruitment efforts; and establishes policies and procedures to create greater understanding, cohesion and continuity among the four national fraternities and five national sororities at the College.

 Last, because the fraternity houses are not owned by the College and are situated alongside the residents of the Borough of New Wilmington, all brothers are expected to be good citizens in the community.
 They are held to the same standards as their neighbors and are subject to the laws and regulations established by the Borough and State of Pennsylvania.
 Fraternities are well aware of the Borough’s Disorderly House Ordinance.
 This particular set of regulations establishes very clear lines of expectations and the resultant sanctions if and when a fraternity is in violation of the ordinance.

-Fraternity houses: The four national fraternity houses are located off campus and are not owned by the College.
+Fraternity Houses: The four national fraternity houses are located off campus and are not owned by the College.
 The fraternity houses are owned and operated by what are typically known as Fraternity House Corporations.
 Corporation members are oftentimes Westminster alumni brothers of the respective fraternities.
 Simply put, they are the houses’ landlords and, as such, are responsible for the care and upkeep of the house, life safety, residential policies and procedures, room and board fees, membership education, and chapter oversight at the local level.
-Although the house corporations are ultimately responsible for issues of life safety, the College’s Public Safety Department assists the house corporations by offering its services to conduct life safety inspections, as well as provide fee-for-service security “walk-throughs” during College-authorized parties hosted at fraternity houses.
-Additionally, all fraternity members are required to attend a life safety workshop hosted by the College at the beginning of each academic year.
-Fraternities’ Risk Managers must attend a fire extinguisher use workshop shortly thereafter.
-The chapters’ national organizations provide ongoing life safety support as well.

 It is also recommended that you visit the prospective fraternity house to get a better feel for his living accommodations should he decide to live there.
 Currently, a student must be at least a Junior at the College in order to reside in a fraternity house.
 A second-year student may live in a fraternity house only if he is elected to a College-approved position on the fraternity’s Executive Board.

 Each chapter has its own set of rules and regulations, including an internal judicial body that governs the respective chapter’s disciplinary process.
-In addition, the Greek Judicial Board (GJB) of the College is impaneled to adjudicate violations by a fraternity member or chapter of the College’s Student Code of Conduct and/or Westminster College Regulations Governing Fraternities.
+Panhellenic Council and Interfraternity Council are responsible for holding their own Judicial process for violations against their constitutions to which all FSL chapters on campus are held to.
+In addition, the Greek Judicial Board (GJB) of the College is impaneled to adjudicate violations by a fraternity member or chapter of the College’s Student Code of Conduct.
 The GJB is comprised of five (5) members: three (3) faculty members, the President of the Panhellenic (sorority) Council, and the President of the Interfraternity Council.
 The GJB determines sanctions for fraternities and sororities that have been found responsible for violating the above regulations.
 Ultimately, each chapter’s national organization has the authority to hold its fraternities and brothers accountable for violations of national organization policies and practices.

 Westminster College has a zero-tolerance policy regarding hazing.
 This is in accordance with Pennsylvania Law [P.S.] § 5352.
 State law defines hazing as: